Masters2020/Ivette_2021/README.md

 # Thesis_Ivette_2021
 Chronological order of steps in this thesis:
-1. Extract the transcripts and adding the labels
+1. Extract the transcripts and add the labels
 2. Clean each of the datasets
 3. Merge the datasets
 4. Preprocess each model according to their own preprocessing steps